sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 Architecture
 ============

-The architecture of the bundle is mostly based off of the Django Admin Project, which is a truly great project.
+The architecture of the bundle is mostly based on the Django Admin Project, which is a truly great project.
 More information can be found at the `Django Project Website`_.

 The Admin Class
 ---------------

-The ``Admin`` class is the CRUD definition of one Doctrine entity.
+The ``Admin`` class is the CRUD definition of one model.
 It contains all the configuration necessary to display a rich CRUD for the entity.
 From within an admin class, the following information can be defined: